The nonlinear estimates on quantum Besov spaces: Introduction

-Finally, we will introduce a significant application of our results to the well-posedness of noncommutative partial differential equations (PDEs), specifically focusing on the Allen-Cahn equations.
+Finally, we present a significant application of our results to the well-posedness of noncommutative partial differential equations (PDEs), specifically focusing on the Allen-Cahn equations.
 The Allen-Cahn equation is defined by the following Cauchy problem:

 and its integral form is